Yellow 2G

-Yellow 2G is a food coloring denoted by E number E107 with the colur index CI18965.
+Yellow 2G is a food coloring denoted by E number E107 with the color index CI18965.
 It has the appearance of a yellow powder, and it is soluble in water.
 It is a synthetic yellow azo dye.

 It is not listed by the UK's Food Standards Agency among EU approved food additives.
-Its use is also banned in Austria, Japan, Norway, Sweden, Switzerland and the United States.
+Its use is also banned in Austria, Canada, Japan, Norway, Sweden, Switzerland and the United States.